Bickering – so easy to do in real life – is a vastly underrated acting skill.

 I Love my Mum, the new comedy from writer-director Alberto Sciamma, is soundtracked to the constant hum of tiny aggressions and endless reproaches, a stuck record that needs a kick in order to jump forward.

-Olga (Kierston Wareing) and Ron (Tommy French) are so bubble-wrapped up in themselves that their adventures, though they take place across North Africa and Europe and include drugs, theft and (rather impressive) karaoke, still deliver less a kick than a gentle nudge, though that’s not a criticism of the film – more a recognition of the reality of many family relationships.
+Olga (Kierston Wareing) and Ron (Tommy French) are so wrapped up in themselves that their adventures – though they take place across North Africa and Europe and include drugs, theft and (rather impressive) karaoke – still deliver less a kick than a gentle nudge.
+Though that’s less a criticism of the film, and more a recognition of the reality of many family relationships.

 Mother and son live together in a flat in Tilbury.
 He is frustrated by her neediness; her terror of being alone plays out as thoughtless self-obsession.
 “Perfect, just here” she announces from her comfy spot on the sofa after sending him onto the roof to fix the TV aerial, as he falls off the chimney and dangles over the front door.